Skip to content ↓

 Course requirements*

-An Enhanced Disclosure and Barring Service (DBS) check is required for this course, and students will need to register for the DBS Update Service.
-Students will not be able to commence practice until clearance is confirmed.
-Students who are already signed up to the DBS Update Service may not need a new DBS, the University of Worcester will confirm on an individual basis.
+An Enhanced Disclosure and Barring Service (DBS) check was required for this course, and students were required to register for the DBS Update Service.
+Students were unable to commence practice until clearance was confirmed.

-Applicants should note that the course requires students to be working or volunteering in an appropriate work placement, accruing hours each and every study week across both years of study.
+The course required students to be working or volunteering in an appropriate work placement, accruing hours each and every study week across both years of study.

 Fees

-Annual tuition fee for 2 year foundation degrees that commenced in September 2022 is £9,250.
+Annual tuition fee for 2 year foundation degrees that commenced in September 2023 was £9,250.

-Student loans are available to fund tuition fees and contribute towards the cost of living.
+Student loans were available to fund tuition fees and contribute towards the cost of living.
 Full details of loans and grants available can be found at www.gov.uk/student-finance.

 Other course-related costs (not included in fees)